nehjoshi/nehjoshi/README.md

 # Hi, I'm Neh
-- 🔭 I've been working with JavaScript for around 4 years
+- 🔭 I've been working with JavaScript and Typescript for around 5 years
-- 💬 React.JS, Redux, Material-UI are my go-to frontend tools, but lately I've been getting into Next.JS
+- 💬 React.JS, Redux, Next.JS are my go-to frontend tools, and I focus on creating performant and accessible components
-- 📫 I've build several APIs with Node.JS as well as Java Spring Boot, and set up CI/CD pipelines with AWS integrations and deployment
+- 📫 I am experienced in FastAPI, Flask, and Spring Boot for backend development, and lately I've been getting into Golang
 - ⚡In the past, I've held leadership positions as a Lead Software Engineer (@BoomerRoomers LLC) and Development Manager (@OWASP)

 The first piece of JavaScript code I ever typed was in 2020 in the midst of COVID-19, when my university shut down for an indefinite period.
 Since then, I've never looked back.
-Over the years, I've seen how React has evolved; from class-based components (and the infamous componentDidMount() hook) to functions.
-I've learned TypeScript (which I hated, until I realized just how useful it is in a production setting), and backend development with Node.JS, as well as Spring Boot.
+Over the years, I've seen how React has evolved; from class-based components to functions, and how TypeScript provided an essential (and nowadays, much-needed) type layer for working on complex systems.

-You can't call yourself a Software Engineer without knowledge of the cloud.
-Backed by fundamental academic knowledge on how cloud and distributed systems work, I've been fortunate enough to apply some of this information to my past internships and jobs.

-And the journey never ends.

-This is just the beginning of a journey filled with endless learning and discovery, and I can’t wait to see what the future holds! ✨
+As a software engineer working on Canonical's MAAS (Metal-as-a-service), I am exposed to a wide variety of systems-level and infrastructure-level concepts such as provisioning workflows, PXE booting, DHCP/TFTP and bare-metal networking.

 <!--